SUISA: a short history

 1883 – First Swiss copyright legislation

-The first copyright law enacted in Switzerland contained many deficiencies.
-At the time, in Switzerland unlike in neighbouring countries, there was no such thing as a collective administration society.
-However, in 1876 a branch of SACEM, the French society, started granting French authors in Switzerland the same level of legal protection as in France.
+Switzerland’s first Federal Copyright Act (CopA) was introduced 40 years before SUISA was founded.
+Unlike its neighbours, Switzerland did not yet have a collective administration society.
+However, since 1876 a branch of SACEM, the French society, had granted French authors in Switzerland the same level of legal protection that they had in France.

 1900 – Founding of STV

-The impetus for the foundation of a collecting society in Switzerland was given by a music-loving Federal Councilor called Adrien Lachenal.
+The impetus for the foundation of a collecting society in Switzerland was given by Adrien Lachenal, a music-loving Federal Councillor.
 On 30 June 1900, the STV - Schweizerische Tonkünstlerverein (association of Swiss sound artists) was founded in Zurich.
-The STV was not a proper collecting society; its declared purpose was to create a society for the collective administration of authors’ rights.
-However, it was committed first and foremost to improving copyright law.
+The STV was not a proper collecting society, but its declared purpose was to create a company for the collective administration of authors’ rights.
+However, its first commitment was to improving copyright law.

 1923 – Founding of MECHANLIZENZ